 P.A.D.
 Is A Silent Killer

 P.A.D. is a silent killer.
-In fact in the early stages of P.A.D., most have no symptoms at all.
+In fact, in the early stages of P.A.D., most have no symptoms at all.
 About 25% of people feel cramping in their legs when they walk distances, known as claudication.
 This occurs due to the oxygen deficiency from the lack of blood flow.
 As the P.A.D. progresses, the pain can continue at night and disturb your sleep.
-Wounds and ulcers can develop on your feet, which are typically slow to heal (8+ weeks) and put you at risk for infection which can lead to lower extremity amputation (surgical removal of your toes, foot or leg).
+Wounds and ulcers can develop on your feet, which are typically slow to heal (8+ weeks) and put you at risk for infection, If infection occurs, it may lead lower extremity amputation (surgical removal of your toes, foot or leg).

 How Common Is P.A.D.?

 According to the National Institute of Health, approximately 8 to 12 million Americans are affected by Peripheral Artery Disease (P.A.D.).
 Are you one of them?
-Finding and treating P.A.D. early can help keep your legs healthy, lower your risk of for heart attack or stroke, and increase mobility.
+Early detection and treatment of P.A.D. can help keep your legs healthy, lower your risk of heart attack or stroke, and increase mobility.